derekchen14/derekchen14.github.io/_posts/2022-03-11-data-augmentation-for-scalable-product.md

  - Latent Perturbation (A --> C --> B): Pivot languages, VAEs, GANs, Direct paraphrasing
  - Text Generation (C --> B): LM Decoding, Text In-filling, User Simulation
  - Auxiliary Supervision (D --> B): External data pool, kNN retrieval on unlabeled utterances, Weak supervision
- - Template Paraphrasing (D --> C --> B): M2M, Overnight
+ - Template Paraphrasing (D --> C --> B): M2M, Overnight, Agenda-based Simulators

 An interesting observation is that while template paraphrasing seems like a subgroup, according to the DAG it is a parent level method.
-Ultimately it seems that while all methods are useful, but some are more useful than others.
+Ultimately it seems that while all methods are useful, some are more useful than others.

 ---